Chipotle Corn Salsa Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

 Chipotle Corn Salsa is a smoky and slightly sweet side dish made with fresh summer sweet corn.
-Add a spoonful of the spicy corn salsa to all your favorite meals!
+Add a spoonful of the chile corn salsa to all your favorite meals!

 Chipotle Corn Salsa